Kalpana Wilson

 Locking down rights, ramping up hate: fascism and Covid-19 in India, Kalpana Wilson, April 2020, Counterfire.org

-Kalpana Wilson has shown support for anti-Hindu Delhi riots mastermind, Umar Khalid, who has been denied bail by Delhi High Court for having evidence of pre-meditation and causing anarchy and violence during President Donal Trump’s visit to Indian in February 2020.
+Kalpana Wilson has shown support for anti-Hindu Delhi riots mastermind, Umar Khalid, who has been denied bail by the Delhi High Court for having evidence of premeditation and causing anarchy and violence during President Donald Trump’s visit to India in February 2020.

 In another tweet she asks for repealing UAPA (Unlawful Activities (Prevention) Act) and to free all political prisoners including Umar Khalid.

-CPI-ML in their article “Resisting Fascism, Building Solidarities, India Kashmir and Beyond” covering a panel discussion held by SASG in 2019 at SOAS, London made a pitch for feeing Kashmir.
-The event was attended by the then CPI-ML member Kavita Krishnan, queer activist Dibyesh Anand, SASG’s Amrit and Kalpana Wilson, UK caste activist Satpal Muma, Sajjad Hassan and Rajratna Ambedkar and Stand with Kashmir sympathiser, Nitasha Kaul, Palestinian Musheir Al-Farra among others.
+CPI-ML, in their article “Resisting Fascism, Building Solidarities, India Kashmir and Beyond“, covering a panel discussion held by SASG in 2019 at SOAS, London, made a pitch for freeing Kashmir.
+The event was attended by the then CPI-ML member Kavita Krishnan, queer activist Dibyesh Anand, SASG’s Amrit and Kalpana Wilson, UK caste activist Satpal Muma, Sajjad Hassan, Rajratna Ambedkar and Stand with Kashmir sympathiser Nitasha Kaul, Palestinian Musheir Al-Farra, among others.

-In a 2014 article “It’s not just India’s middle classes who have a problem with Narendra Modi” for the British newspaper, The Guardian, Kalpana Wilson writes a glowing piece for Communist Party of India-Marxist Leninist’s (CPI-ML) victory in a village in the Indian state of Bihar.
-In the same article Wilson also maligned India’s premier investigating agency, the National Investigation Agency (NIA) without providing any evidence for het claims.
+In a 2014 article, “It’s not just India’s middle classes who have a problem with Narendra Modi“, for the British newspaper, The Guardian, Kalpana Wilson writes a glowing piece for the Communist Party of India-Marxist Leninist’s (CPI-ML) victory in a village in the Indian state of Bihar.
+In the same article, Wilson also maligned India’s premier investigating agency, the National Investigation Agency (NIA), without providing any evidence for his claims.

 Since a series of unexplained blasts during a Modi rally in Patna, the state capital, Muslim communities have experienced a reign of terror in which teenage boys have been indefinitely detained without charge by the National Investigation Agency and tortured in an attempt to extract false confessions.
 Family members of these youths were also interrogated by NIA officers who demanded, "Why won't you and your family vote for Modi?"